 What Is Topic Clustering?

-When you create connections between separate articles, you’re forming a cluster leading towards the central piece (“Best sofas”) and branching out into the specifics (“Best sofas for the elderly,” “Best sofas for living rooms”).
+(Example: Your website is the best resource on sofas.
+You need in-depth content about different sofa types.
+When you create links between separate articles, you’re forming a cluster leading towards the central piece (“Best sofas”) and branching out into the specifics (“Best sofas for the elderly,” “Best sofas for living rooms”).

-Why would a visitor go back to the SERP if they can find everything they need on your site?
+Why would a visitor return to the SERP if they can find everything they need on your site?)

 How to Create Topic Clusters